 An excellent groundcover shrub with white bell flowers in early spring and dark green needle-like foliage; vigorous growing, but prune lightly only to shape; requires organic highly acidic soil, full sun and absolutely no standing water

 Mediterranean White Heath is covered in stunning spikes of white bell-shaped flowers rising above the foliage from late winter to mid spring, which emerge from distinctive creamy white flower buds.
-It has dark green foliage.
+It has dark green evergreen foliage.
 The tiny needles remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Mediterranean White Heath is a multi-stemmed evergreen shrub with an upright spreading habit of growth.
 It lends an extremely fine and delicate texture to the landscape composition which should be used to full effect.

 This is a relatively low maintenance shrub, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It is a good choice for attracting bees to your yard.
 It has no significant negative characteristics.

 Mediterranean White Heath is recommended for the following landscape applications;

 - Mass Planting

 - Naturalizing And Woodland Gardens

 Planting & Growing